urbanspr1nter/book-notes/Conceptual-Blockbusting.md

 * Barron
   * Creatitivty is unlocked through being a troubled person (essentially)
 * Let ideas sleep and incubate.
 There is such a concept of unconcious problem solving.

+## Chapter 8 - Groups
+* Groups can be effective at breaking conceptual blocks.
+If a group works well, then we can think of it as having multiple brains combined to a single one.
+* Brainstorm sessions are effective if it is allowed to be very flexible.
+That is:
+  * Brainstorm sessions should allow participants to just list out any ideas, even if it it sounds ridiculous
+  * Ideas should not be evaluated as to not discourage participants from expressing themselves
+  * Should allow for the development of competitive spirit
+* The most important factor in making brainstorming work is actually the fact that there is a delay in judgment.
+When people are able to express their ideas without looking like the odd one out, it can allow for more creative and original ideas.
+* A group that is successful is likely going to be composed of people who are like-minded and like each other.
+Those who are "different" tend to be shunned and seen as hostile in a more unsuccessful groups.
+* Different types of groups.
+If a group has a structure where there is no leader, usually there is an informal leader who developers.
+* Proper support during formation of the group and process in thinking of ideas must be made.
+Make the environment comfortable, and known that the problem they are solving is indeed, very important.
+Do not try to as a manager, to exert your superiority over others and/or give false deadlines to come up with something.